Jcrpelaez/TriviaGame/README.md

 https://jcrpelaez.github.io/TriviaGame/

-Created a trivia game with a timer.
+Created a trivia game with a timer using js and jquery.
 Can you get all the questions right before time runs out?